TrevCan/tldr/pages/common/tmux.md

 `tmux attach`

+INSIDE A TMUX SESSION:

-- Detach from the current session (inside a tmux session):
+- Detach from the current session:

 `Ctrl-B d`

+- Terminology (from `man tmux`):
+  -   Session: collection of pseudo terminals managed by tmux
+  -   Window: occupies the entire screen, can be split into panes (rectangles)
+  -   Pane: one pseudo terminal

-- Create a new window (inside a tmux session):
+- Create a new window:

 `Ctrl-B c`

+- Cycle through windows:

+`Ctrl-B n`

+- Create a vertical pane within current window:

+`Ctrl-B %`

+- Cycle through panes:

+`Ctrl-B O`

+- Go to most recent pane:

+`Ctrl-B ;`

 - Switch between sessions and windows (inside a tmux session):